collective/transmogrify.print/README.rst

     [print]
     blueprint = print

-``transmogrify.print`` has has two advantages over the above approach.
-One, it adds the utility for you.
-And two, it allows you to specify a ``keys`` parameter to print individual keys.
+``transmogrify.print`` has has two advantages over the above approach:

+    * It adds the utility for you
+    * It allows you to specify a ``keys`` parameter to print individual keys.
 If no key is provided, it prints the entire item.

 .. _`Transmogrifier`: http://pypi.python.org/pypi/collective.transmogrifier